Relative Date-Time

 service_date:[-1y TO TODAY<y]

-The below examples search for the service dates of last week.
+The examples below search for the service dates of last week.
 "TODAY<w" rounds down to the beginning of this week (to become the pivot).
 The start date is one week prior to that date.

 service_date:[-1week TO TODAY<week]